Robinhood Review 2023: Pros and Cons

 Cryptocurrency is still a foreign concept to many investors, but just because something is new and scary (also, it’s been around since 2009, so it’s hardly new anymore) doesn’t mean you shouldn’t invest.
 Not all brokers allow you to buy and sell cryptocurrency, but Robinhood offers support for multiple cryptocurrencies, including Bitcoin, Dogecoin and Ethereum, with Robinhood Crypto (open 24/7).

-Not only does Robinhood offer free trades on stocks, options, ETFs and ADRs, but it also has no account fees, inactivity fees or ACH transfer fees.
+Not only does Robinhood offer free trades on stocks, options, ETFs and ADRs, it also has no account fees, inactivity fees or ACH transfer fees.
 Robinhood Gold, as mentioned, currently costs $5 a month.

 Its website, too, is streamlined.
 It doesn’t have a lot of extras, which is great if you are a novice trader.
 A more senior investor may find the site lacking, however.

 While Robinhood offers customer support, this seems to be the biggest issue raised by members.
-Customer review sites are often littered with complaints that customer service is virtually nonexistent, especially pre- and post-market.
+Customer review sites often are littered with complaints that customer service is virtually nonexistent, especially pre- and post-market.

 In an effort to improve its relatively low-rated customer support options, Robinhood rolled out a new customer service feature in 2021.
 This allows customers to request a call back, 24/7.
 Robinhood promises an agent should call within 30 minutes.